TheAssemblyArmada/Thyme/README.md

 To run Thyme, you first need to have Command & Conquer Generals: Zero Hour installed.
 If you don't have the original game disc, Generals: Zero Hour can currently be bought most easily as a downloadable version that is part of the Command & Conquer The Ultimate Collection from [Origin](https://www.origin.com/en-us/store/command-and-conquer/command-and-conquer-the-ultimate-collection/ultimate-collection) or a third-party like [Amazon](https://www.amazon.com/Command-Conquer-Ultimate-Collection-PC/dp/B0095C0I4W).

 If you wish to use our custom launcher without messing with patches or anything, only an install original Windows disc based English language version of Generals: Zero Hour (patched to version 1.04) is supported.
-That 1.04 patch can be downloaded [here](ftp.ea.com/pub/eapacific/generals/generalszh/DownloadablePatches/GeneralsZH-104-english.exe) if your installation hasn't been updated yet.
+That 1.04 patch can be downloaded [here](https://web.archive.org/web/20170130195007/http://ftp.ea.com/pub/eapacific/generals/generalszh/DownloadablePatches/GeneralsZH-104-english.exe) if your installation hasn't been updated yet.

 If you don't have the disc version or just want to run an executable directly, you will need to generate `thyme.exe` using the exe patching guide on the [Thyme Wiki](https://github.com/TheAssemblyArmada/Thyme/wiki).

-Now you have the Generals: Zero Hour installation ready, you can [download the latest version](https://ci.appveyor.com/project/AssemblyArmarda/thyme/).
-You will have to click on one of the Job names and after that you can click on 'artefacts' to get the link to the downloadable zipped version of Thyme.
+Now you have the Generals: Zero Hour installation ready, you can [download the latest version](https://github.com/TheAssemblyArmada/Thyme/releases).
+You will have to expand the assets to download the latest thyme_x86_dll.zip.
 You could also [build Thyme yourself](#building-thyme-yourself).

-The easiest way to get Thyme to actually run is to place `thyme.exe` or `launchthyme.exe` together with `thyme.dll` in the Generals: Zero Hour installation folder.
-You can then launch `thyme.exe` or `launchthyme.exe` from that directory or create a shortcut to them.
+The easiest way to get Thyme to actually run is to place `thymelauncher.exe` together with `thyme.dll` in the Generals: Zero Hour installation folder.
+You can then launch `thymelauncher.exe` from that directory or create a shortcut to them.

 ### Disclaimer